jonnew/cyclops/MANUAL.md

 - [ ] 12V good
 - [ ] -5V good
 - [ ] -1.25V good
 - [ ] While probing the 2.5V test point, use a ESD-safe screwdriver on the trimpot to get exactly 2.5V.
-- [ ] Seal the pot with a dab of thread-lock glue.
+- [ ] Seal the pot with a dab of hot-glue.

 #### Dynamic characteristics
 - Set MDO3000's AFG to produce 0-5V, 100 Hz, 10% duty cycle square wave.
-- Insert LED/amplified photodiode test fixture into banana sockets and AUX BNC port.
+- Insert LED/amplified photodiode test fixture into banana sockets, IDC connector, and AUX BNC port.
 - Insert AFG output of MDO3000 output into VCTL BNC port of device
 - Bring CURR output of device to Ch1 of MDO3000
 - Bring VREF output to MD3000